-Let’s start with a relatively simple question, what is a penny stock?
-Penny stocks, also known as micro-cap stocks, nano-cap stocks, small cap stocks and OTC stocks, are common shares of small public companies that typically trades outside of the major exchanges and often trades over-the-counter (OTC) through the OTC Bulletin Board (OTCBB) and pink sheets.
+Penny stocks, also known as micro-cap stocks, nano-cap stocks, small-cap stocks, and OTC stocks, are common shares of small public companies that typically trade outside of the major exchanges and often trade over-the-counter (OTC) through the OTC Bulletin Board (OTCBB) and pink sheets.
 These stocks have a relatively low share price, hence their name.
 They also have a small market capitalization.
 Penny stocks are high risk and highly speculative.
-This is due to their small-cap status among other things
+This is due to their small-cap status among other things.

-However, the term penny stock has evolved from stocks that traded for less than a dollar per share.
-They now include all shares trading below $5 by the Securities and Exchange Commission (SEC).
+The term “Penny Stock” has evolved from a generalization of stocks that trade for less than $1 per share, to now include all stocks that trade below $5 per share as stated by the Securities and Exchange Commission (SEC).
 Although most penny stocks are not traded on major exchanges, there are several companies that trade below $5 per share on the main exchanges such as the Nasdaq and NYSE.

 The SEC also recommends that investors keep

 Keep in mind, some penny stocks can and do make their way to major exchanges.
 There are several events that may contribute to the transition from a penny stock to a regular stock.
 The company can issue new securities in an offering that is registered with the SEC, or it can register an existing class of securities with the regulatory body.

 Typically, either one of those options automatically requires the company to follow periodic reporting, which includes disclosures to investors regarding its business activities, financial condition, and management of the company.